 The agency claimed that Arora is a key person in the case.
 The agency asserted that he is aware of overseas undeclared assets of Vadra and was instrumental in arranging funds for such properties.

-“Vadra was beneficially controlling the property at 12, Bryanston Square, London, UK, which was valued at 1.9 million pounds, and not only executing renovation work of this property but also arranging funds for the same,” the agency stated in its application.
+“Vadra was beneficially controlling the property at 12, Bryanston Square, London, UK, which was valued at 1.9 million pounds, and not only executing renovation work of this property but also arranging funds for the same,” the agency stated

 The agency further claimed that the property was purchased by Sanjay Bhandari and sold in 2010 at the same price despite incurring additional expenses for renovation.
 It remarked, “This gives credence to the fact that Bhandari was not the actual owner of the property but it was beneficially owned by Vadra who was incurring expenditure on the renovation of this property.”

 The ED believes that Arora might have fled the country.
 Therefore, to issue a Red Notice through the Interpol, an open-ended NBW is required.

 earlier, ED had issued a Look Out Circular against Arora who serves Robert Vadra as Executive Assistant.
 On December 8, The ED had questioned Manoj Arora along with several other persons connected to the case, which included

 Congress worker and another close aide of Robert Vadra, Jagdish Sharma.
 ED had raided several places connected to Vadra as part of the investigations.
 Few other employees working for Vadra were also questioned by ED.